97joseph/UnityGameScene/README.md

 # UnityGameScene
  Game scene
-Learning Goal: I'm working on a computer science question and need support to help me learn.

 Background: Professor Price made you roll a character by hand, on paper.
 Then he made you do it as a scene in Unity.
 Now he wants you to create a menu system that will act as a scaffolding for the development of the rest of the semester.
 Show him that you can do this!
 Create a game with a menu system that includes your character generator UI that also satisfies the following requirements.